voiceittech/VoiceIt2-React-Native-Demo/README.md

 ```
 This is required to pack and run the application.
 ### Configuration
-If you do not have an ANDROID_HOME environment variable, then in the root directory create the file android/local.properties and add a line like below, pointing to your Android SDK installation:
+If you do not have an ANDROID_HOME environment variable, create the file "local.properties" in the android/ directory and add a line like below, pointing to your Android SDK installation:
 ```
 sdk.dir=/Users/USER_NAME_HERE/Library/Android/sdk
 ```

-Inside the root folder, please open the file App.js.
+Inside the root directory, please open the file App.js.
 From line 9 onwards, edit the options object to add details such as your API key and token, user id, group id, content language, phrase, and liveness boolean:
 ```
 const options = {
   user_id: "USER_ID_HERE",